satyadeep/drush-docker/README.md

 A [Docker](http://docker.com) container to run [Drush](https://github.com/drush-ops/drush), [Drupal](http://drupal.org)'s command line tool.

+This includes drush versions, 6 through 10.
+Download the required version using tags.

 ## Usage

 This covers how to run the Drush container through the [Docker CLI](http://docker.com).